Main Content

 • Exemplary Study Plan

-The exemplary study plan for a start in the winter semester is shown below.
+The exemplary study plans for a start in winter and summer semester are shown below.
 The first two semesters include basic and advanced classes in economics and MENA economics as well as interdisciplinary classes.
-Students specialise in the third and fourth semester by choosing one of four possible specialisations from the fields 'Institutional Economics', 'Accounting and Finance', 'Market-based Management', or 'Information and Innovation Management'.
+Students specialise in the third and fourth semester by choosing one of four possible specialisations from the fields 'Institutional Economics', 'Accounting and Finance', 'Market-based Management', or 'Digitalisation, Entrepreneurship, and Innovation'.
 The master's program is completed with further specialization and the master's thesis in the fourth semester.
 Please note that students can deviate from the exemplary study plan by shifting the workload between semesters.
 However, please note that not all courses and modules are available in both winter term and summer term.

 Semester 1: Intro to MENA Region (6), Intro to MENA Region (6), Economic Analysis (6), MENA Economics (6), Elective (6)